THE SHEEP & GOATS MDS SERVICE BURSARY

 - Submit a 500-word description of their experience at MDS, to be read by the awards’ donors.
 Ideally, this account will explain personal transformation, lessons learned, and feedback/recommendations for MDS.

-Apply by January 31st.
-Students will be informed by February 28 if they have been selected.
+Apply by February 25.
+Students will be informed if they have been selected.

-- Step 1: Contact Ross Penner with Volunteer Placement at Mennonite Disaster Services.
+- Step 1: Contact Kelsey Friesen with Volunteer Placement at Mennonite Disaster Services.
 Explain that you’ll be studying at Steinbach Bible College in the fall and you’re hoping to receive The Sheep & The Goats MDS Service Bursary.
 You will be sent a Bursary Volunteer Application form and with Ross’ help, you will start exploring an 8-week volunteer placement with MDS.

-- Step 2: Email Dalen Kroeker in SBC Financial Aid to let us know you are applying with MDS.
+- Step 2: Email Peter Serger to let us know you are applying with MDS.

 - Step 3: Ask Volunteer Placement to confirm your eligibility with the Financial Aid Office at SBC (before you head off to volunteer!).
 This will ensure that Steinbach Bible College and MDS are working together to make sure you complete all the necessary requirements to receive your funding.